Kanomble/celery_blast/README.md

 <a name="CATHI Set-Up"></a>
 ### CATHI Set-Up

-Once you have installed CATHI you should see, that the containers within the Docker-Desktop application are listed green.
-Here is an example for the production environment:
+After CATHI starts, Docker Desktop or `docker compose ps` should show the web, worker, PostgreSQL, and RabbitMQ services as running.
+The production stack also includes Nginx.

 ![Docker Container Network](./celery_blast/static/images/docker_container_network.PNG)

-Next, you need to perform a last Set-Up step, therefore you need to download the Conserved-Domain-Database and the RefSeq and GenBank assembly summary files.
-This can be done by clicking on the **Start CATHI Tool Set-Up Procedure** button, that appears on the home dashboard after registering and logging into CATHI.
-Reference refreshes are staged and atomically activated; configure the expected SHA256 values for taxdb, CDD, RefSeq, and GenBank before running setup.
+Next, register and log in to CATHI, then click **Start CATHI Tool Set-Up Procedure** on the home dashboard.
+This downloads or refreshes the shared taxdb, Conserved Domain Database, RefSeq assembly summary, and GenBank assembly summary files.

+Reference refreshes are staged and atomically activated.
+If a downloaded archive is unreadable, unsafe, empty, or missing required files, the refresh fails and the previous active dataset remains in use.
 See `docs/REFERENCE_DATA_REFRESH.md`.

 <a name="configuration_notes"></a>
 ## Advanced Installation

-The docker client will pull remotely available images, including the base image for this application, an image for the PostgreSQL database and finally an image for the RabbitMQ message broker.
-Docker images are pulled from this [DockerHub](https://hub.docker.com/repository/docker/kanomble/rec_blast_base_image).
-It is recommended to install the application with the remotely available images and the `docker compose up` command.

-It is possible to build the necessary images from the Dockerfile of this repository.
-You can change and adapt the dockerfile according to the software tools you need, keep in mind to adapt the `docker-compose.yml` or the `docker-compose-production.yml` files if you want to use local Docker images of this tool.
+CATHI uses published Docker images for the application, PostgreSQL, and RabbitMQ.
+The production Compose file builds the small Nginx image locally from `nginx/Dockerfile`.

+If you need to build or change the application image, update the Dockerfile and Compose image references deliberately.
-The Dockerfile installs Python packages from `requirements.lock.txt` and Conda-managed tools from `environment.yml`; do not use `conda update --all` for runtime rebuilds.
+The Dockerfile installs Python packages from `requirements.lock.txt` and Conda-managed tools from `environment.yml`.
+Do not use `conda update --all` for runtime rebuilds.
 The application image is currently supported for `linux/amd64` only because several upstream scientific tools are x86_64 Linux artifacts.
-The runtime user is UID/GID `10001:10001`, so bind-mounted `data` and `tmp` directories must be writable by that identity.

-Docker creates seven containers named: `celery_blast_X_1` where `X` is a synonym for `nginx, worker, flower, web, postgres and rabbitmq`.
+The Dockerfile verifies pinned remote artifacts and writes build metadata, including dependency versions and a scientific tools SBOM.
+Run the local policy checks in `docs/BUILD_HARDENING.md` before submitting Dockerfile, dependency, or remote artifact changes.

+The current Compose services include `web`, three Celery worker queues (`celery_worker`, `celery_worker_interactive`, and `celery_worker_maintenance`), `postgres`, `rabbitmq`, and, in production, `nginx`.
+Production-only admin services `flower` and `jupyter_notebook` run only when the `admin` profile is enabled.

 ### Notes on CATHI containers and possible configurations
 CATHI is a server site tool, by starting the container network, your local computer will be used as a web server. `Django` is the underlying web-framework and `gunicorn` serves as the WSGI HTTP Server.
 Both applications reside